Return of Texas 'affluenza' teen delayed, mother jailed in U.S

 Couch was convicted of four counts of intoxication manslaughter and sentenced to 10 years of drink- and drug-free probation, which critics saw as leniency because of his family's wealth.
 His flight to Mexico rekindled anger over that sentence.

-Couch and his mother fled the United States earlier this month after a video surfaced online apparently showing Ethan Couch at a party where beer was being consumed.
+Couch and his mother absconded to Mexico after a video surfaced online apparently showing the teen at a party where beer was being consumed.

 (Additional reporting by Maurice Richter in Fort Worth; Writing by Jon Herskovitz; Editing by Kieran Murray and Tom Brown)